Kubernetes | Entitle

 "-----BEGIN CERTIFICATE-----\nMIIDfTCCAmWgAwIBAgIgeLS4K1Fyx2TnQ4vTC8Ly6iFFLhlQE9WzIAj/ETakA1Yw\nDQYJKoZIhvcNAQEFBQAwUjEJMAcGA1UEBhMAMQkwBwYDVQQKDAAxCTAHBgNVBAsM\n-----END CERTIFICATE-----\n"

-👉 Note - the following steps are related to EKS only.
-If you wish to integrate a different Kubernetes type with Entitle - please continue to the next step - Resource Types.
+The following steps are related to EKS only.
+If you wish to integrate a different Kubernetes type with Entitle, please continue to the next step - Resource types.

 Resource types (optional)